- EN 600.468/668 Machine Translation

 purchase from Amazon.

-- To understand how machine translation works, you must build a translation system.
+- To understand how machine translation works, you will build a translation system.

 We will mainly grade hands-on work.